ax-i-om/bitcrook/README.md

 ### CLI

 ***Currently unavailable until further notice.
 Please use the web app for now.
 Thank you.***
-1. Navigate into the root directory of GoSeek.
+1. From the root directory of GoSeek, navigate into the `cmd` directory via `cd`.
-2. In your preferred terminal, enter and run: `go run main.go`
+2. In your preferred terminal, enter and run: `go run commander.go`
 3. After running the aforementioned command, all dependencies will be installed and usage help will be printed to the console.

 ### Implementation